AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ##### Conflicts

 **Getting Lost:** Getting lost in the foul darkness of the sewers is a constant threat.
 As the characters wander the veritable maze of waste, they can very easily get lost in the oppressive black.
-Periodically have one or more of them make **<span style="font-variant:small-caps;">Savvy</span>** checks, with failures resulting in them getting lost.
+Periodically have one or more of them make ***Savvy*** checks, with failures resulting in them getting lost.
 If they have some kind of Gear that provides light, or some kind of mapping tools, then they can use them for bonus draws.
 This is a great opportunity to work out that Panic Button.

 **Disease and Sickness:** Sickness is another major danger, as the Survivors are literally walking in or very close to the bodily wastes of all the people of the city.
 Additionally, any number of other disgusting things are in the muck too, from dirty needles to diseased rats and more.
 Feel free to periodically have them startled by a creature running up their pants legs, or freak them out when the step on something sharp.
-Use an Adversity token to force a character to make a **<span style="font-variant:small-caps;">Grit</span>** quickie, and if they fail, make him resist a point of Hurtin’.
+Use an Adversity token to force a character to make a ***Grit*** quickie, and if they fail, make him resist a point of Hurtin’.

 **Escape:** How are they going to get out of the sewers?
 They might stumble upon an underground waterway, or find the railway mentioned above, or bust into their city’s Subway tunnels, or just keep trying the various access shafts until they find one they can open.
 Give them the tiniest hints, but ultimately let them try and come up with ideas on their own.